corneliusdavid/hugo-pascalinia/README.md

 - `image`: a link to a feature image for the article, shown in the preview as well
 - `comments`: boolean, if true it enables comments for the current post, if false it disables them (default is true)
 - `showDate`: boolean, true by default, if false hides the date.
 Useful for non-article pages where the date isn't important
+- `norss`: boolean, if set to true the page will be skipped in the rss feed

 # Does *Ficurinia* mean anything?